The Absinthe Drinker (Manet): Background and history

-The Absinthe Drinker was the first work that Manet submitted to the Paris Salon in 1859.
+The Absinthe Drinker was the first work that Manet submitted to the Paris Salon of 1859.
 It was rejected with only Eugène Delacroix voting in its favour.
 Part of the reason for its rejection may be its subject; absinthe was thought to be addictive and considered morally degenerate, and this was one of the earliest depictions of absinthe in art.
 The painting, however, also has technical faults; it is unevenly finished, with brushstrokes visible in places, and the legs join awkwardly with the subject's body.
 According to art historian Charles F. Stuckey, the painting presented in 1859 may have been significantly different and inferior to the current version, with the subject's legs and the absinthe glass not depicted.
 Refusal of other works by young painters led eventually to the creation of the Salon des Refusés in 1863.

 Manet continued to revise the work after 1859 and inserted the same cloaked figure into his 1862 painting The Old Musician.
-The original full-length portrait was cut down to three-quarter length by 1867 when it was exhibited by Manet with 56 other works in a self-funded retrospective at the Exposition Universelle held in Paris, but extended again by 1872 when Manet sold The Absinthe Drinker and 23 other works to the art dealer Paul Durand-Ruel.
+The original full-length portrait was cut down to three-quarter length by 1867 when it was exhibited by Manet with 56 other works in a self-funded retrospective at the Exposition Universelle held in Paris.
+In 1872, Manet sold The Absinthe Drinker and 22 other paintings to the art dealer Paul Durand-Ruel "for 35,000 francs, at the prices he [Manet] was asking".
 The glass of absinthe was a late addition, between 1867 and 1872.

 The painting was sold to opera singer Jean-Baptiste Faure in 1906 and exhibited at the Statens Museum for Kunst in Copenhagen in 1914 when it was acquired for the Ny Carlsberg Foundation.
 It was one of the first modern works added to the collection at the Ny Carlsberg Glyptotek, where it is still held.